dzazy/Some-shit/Single cell analysis shits - Describe data.md

       1.sequence name(e.g. chr1 is the name of first sequence)
       2.sequence length(e.g. 248956422 is the length of chr1)
       3.absolute first nucleotide position of each sequence(e.g. 8=7+1[include blank letter number of '>chr1 1'+newline break],253105714=8[length of '>chr1 1']+248956422[chr1 letter counts]+4149274[line counts of chr1]+10[length of '>chr10 10'])
+      4.nucleotide counts of each line in genome.fa file without blank(e.g. 60 is nucleotide counts of first line of chr1 sequence[without blank])
+      5.nucleotide counts of each line in genome.fa file with blank(e.g. 61 is nucleotide counts of first line of chr1 sequence[with blank])